CodeMaster7000/Basic-Sample-HTML-Webpage/README.md

 # Basic-Sample-HTML-Webpage
 A sample HTML webpage.
-The code is attached in the `sample website.html` file.
+The code is attached in the `samplewebpage.html` file.